WordPress/tumblr-importer/readme.txt

 Imports a Tumblr blog into a WordPress blog.

 * Correctly handles post formats
-* WP-Cron based background importing: start it up, then come back later to see how far it's gotten
+* Background importing: start it up, then come back later to see how far it's gotten
 * Duplicate checking, will not create duplicate imported posts
 * Imports posts, drafts, and pages
-* Media Sideloading (for audio, video, and image posts)
+* Media Side loading (for audio, video, and image posts)

 == Installation ==